wilmerandres25/social-links-profile/README.md

 ### Useful resources

-- [CCS Tricks](https://css-tricks.com/) - This helped me for to check some css flexbox properties and other properties.
+- [CCS Tricks](https://css-tricks.com/) - This helped me for to check some css flexbox and other properties.

 ## Author